revgrid/revgrid/etc/revgrid.api.md

     getFixedRowsHeight(): number;
     // (undocumented)
     getFocusedCellEvent(useAllCells: boolean): CellEvent;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration getFooterRowCount(): number;
     // (undocumented)
     getFormatter(localizerName: string | undefined): (value: unknown) => string;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration getGridCellFromMousePoint(mouse: Point): Renderer.GetGridCellFromMousePointResult;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration getHeaderRowCount(): number;
     // (undocumented)
     getHiddenColumns(): Column[];
     // (undocumented)